-While around 11,000 plant operators across Europe are currently obliged to participate in the EU ETS, in Germany there are around 1,900 operators.
+While there are currently around 11,000 plant operators across Europe participating in the EU ETS on a mandatory basis, there are around 1,900 operators in Germany.

 Whether a plant is subject to emissions trading ultimately depends on certain threshold values.
-All combustion plants with a thermal capacity of at least 20 MW are obliged to participate in the EU ETS.
-Plants in energy-intensive industries such as steelworks, cement works and refineries must exceed a sector-specific production output in order to be subject to the emissions trading obligation.
+All combustion plants with a rated thermal input of at least 20 MW are obliged to participate in the EU ETS.
+Installations in energy-intensive industries such as steelworks, cement plants, refineries must exceed an industry-specific production output in order to be subject to the emissions trading obligation.

-Since 2013, the chemical and aluminium industries have also been largely covered by the EU ETS, as since then not only CO2 emissions but also the much more environmentally harmful greenhouse gases such as nitrous oxides (N2O) and perfluorocarbons (PFC) have been subject to emissions trading.
-Aviation has also been included into emissions trading since 2012.
-Currently, all aircraft operators who operate flights within an EU ETS Member State or between EU ETS Member States are affected.
+Since 2013, the chemical and aluminium industries have also been largely covered by the EU ETS, as since then, in addition to CO2, the much more environmentally harmful greenhouse gases nitrous oxide (N2O) and perfluorinated hydrocarbons (PFC) are also subject to emissions trading.

-There is no reason to voluntarily participate in EU emissions trading.
-Those who do not meet the legally defined thresholds are also not allowed to participate.
+There is no reason to participate in EU emissions trading voluntarily.
+Those who do not meet the statutory thresholds are not allowed to participate.